SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The other arguments are set for instancing the corresponding backbone network.
+The other arguments in `SEGMENTOR_CFG['backbone']` are set for instancing the corresponding backbone network.

 Here we also list some common arguments and their explanation,